leon4rd/test/README.md

-## It’s hard to explain puns to kleptomaniacs, because they take everything literally.
+## Leather is great for sneaking around because it's made of hide.